vandmo/dependency-lock-maven-plugin/README.md

 will create a file named _dependencies-lock.json_ by default.

 You should then commit that file to your source control of choice.

+Choose between JSON format and POM XML format.
+The latter is more verbose but will be detected by Dependabot Security Alerts.

 Validating
 ----------